 Deferred Income Taxes: Income tax that would otherwise be payable currently, but which is not paid immediately.
 This is because larger allowable deductions are made when calculating taxable income than when calculating net income in the financial statements.
 An acceptable practice, it is usually the result of timing differences and represents differences in accounting reporting guidelines and tax reporting guidelines.

 Deferred nominal life annuity: A monthly fixed-dollar payment beginning at retirement age.
 It is nominal because the payment is fixed in dollar amount at any particular time, up to and including retirement.

-Deferred Profit Sharing Plan (DPSP): In a DPSP an employer makes cash contributions for an employee's retirement plans out of business profits.
+Deferred Profit Sharing Plan (DPSP): In a DPSP an employer makes cash contributions to an employee's retirement plans out of business profits.
 The contributions and earnings accumulate tax-free until withdrawn.

 Deficiency Letter: A securities commission letter sent to a company that has submitted a preliminary prospectus on a planned new issue of the company's securities.
-The letter poses any questions the commission wants answered, and outlines any recommendations for changes to the prospectus.
+The letter poses any questions the commission wants to be answered and outlines any recommendations for changes to the prospectus.
 When all points raised in the letter are resolved, the issue's final prospectus may be filed.

 Deficit: An excess of liabilities over assets, of losses over profits, or of expenditure over income.

 Defined benefit plan: A pension plan in which the sponsor agrees to make specified dollar payments to qualifying employees.
 The pension obligations are effectively the debt obligation of the plan sponsor.